bablokb/simple-radio/README.md

 you should head over to my
 [pi-ttp229-keypad project](https://github.com/bablokb/pi-ttp229-keypad "keypad-project").

+As an alternative for the keypad you can use a remote-control and configure LIRC for it.
+There are also a lot of tutorials available on how to configure LIRC for Raspbian.

 Note: using only the recorder-part of the project does not require the display and the keypad - even the configuration of the sound-system is not necessary as long as you use a different system for playback.
 So the recorder can be operated on a pure headless system.

 Installation
 ------------